Supplement: ODE Plugin Explanation¶

 if(!meshAdded){

-// This is the process when it is not originally a primitive type, or it cannot be handled as a primitive type.
+// Processing when not originally a primitive type or cannot be treated as a primitive type.

 const int vertexIndexTop = vertices.size();

-// Gets the number of vertex coordinates already added.
+// Get the number of already added vertex coordinates.

 const SgVertexArray& vertices_ = *mesh->vertices();

-//Gets a reference to the vertex coordinates within the Mesh object.
+// Get reference to vertex coordinates in Mesh object.

 const int numVertices = vertices_.size();